Jazz Camp West

 An 8-day jazz immersion program for adults and teens of all skill levels held in a stunning redwood forest in Northern CA.

-2025 Advanced Instrumental Track with Linda May Han Oh
+2026 Advanced Instrumental Track with Anat Cohen

 This 2-hour group intensive offers advanced students a week-long opportunity to study and play together under the tutelage of our esteemed Artist in Residence.